ID1019/elixir-docker-environment/README.md

 Go to http://gnuwin32.sourceforge.net/packages/make.htm and from the download section click on the setup link of the "Complete Package".
 After downloading and installing GNUWIN, you need to add the `gnuwin\bin` folder to your PATH.
 This folder is dependent on where you install GNUWIN, so you need to go into your system folders and find the bin folder at the path you told the installer to install the GNUWIN at.

 To add the PATH, right click on "My Computer" in explorer and select "properties".
 Then select "Environment Variables" and click on PATH to edit it in the opened window.
-You can click on "New" and just paste the PATH of the bin folder and click OK afterwards,
+You can click on "New" and just paste the PATH of the bin folder and click OK afterwards.

 You can now use GNUWIN in powershell or CMD.